patkub/local-storage-poorlyfill/README.md

 ### Why?

-- IE does not have support for local storage
+- For local files, IE and Edge do not have support for local storage

+- local storage can be disabled

+### Tested browsers

+- Chrome, Firefox, Internet Explorer, Edge, Safari and Opera

 ### Implementation details